The Monchhichis/Little Rascals/Richie Rich Show: Ownership

 Since The Little Rascals segment was co-produced by King World Productions, the rights to that segment are under different ownership than the others – CBS Media Ventures currently owns the rights.
 The Richie Rich and Monchhichis segments have been incorporated into the Warner Bros. library, due to various corporate changes involving Hanna-Barbera.

 Home media

 In 2010, one episode ("Tickle Pickle") was part of the Saturday Morning Cartoons: The 80s DVD set.
-However, it was announced by Warner Archive that all 13 episodes of the Monchhichis would be released as a made-on-demand DVD set in April 2017.
+Warner Archive released all 13 episodes of the Monchhichis as a made-on-demand DVD set in April 2017.
 The Little Rascals is not cleared for a DVD release, as was mentioned on the Warner Archive group on Facebook in April 2016, and many of the Richie Rich segments in this series were part of two VHS compilations: Richie Rich: A Dog's Best Friend and Richie Rich: Priceless Toys, both of which were released in April 1995.
 As of August 2018, there are no plans for a full DVD set of all of the Richie Rich segments, but virtually all of the Richie Rich segments from this series are available for free viewing on Boomerang's website, but only within the United States.